ljmukdev/autorestock-microservices-frontend/GITHUB_SETUP.md

 ---

-**Your StockPilot microservice architecture is now ready for production deployment! 🎉**
+**Your AutoRestock microservice architecture is now ready for production deployment! 🎉**